 We collect your personal information from a variety of sources, as set out in this Privacy Notice.
-Where necessary we collect information directly from you or indirectly from third parties, and through your use of our website.
+Where necessary we collect information directly from you or indirectly from third parties, and we use Google Analytic cookies to help track usage-data from our website.

 This section details the information we collect about you in the course of your use of our website, and otherwise in your interaction and correspondence with us and our representatives.
 We will collect:

 - basic personal details including your name and address (and proof of name and address), email address, telephone number, any other contact details you supply, social security number and other tax details, nationality, citizenship, tax residency, date of birth and family connections;

 - details of your company’s directors, shareholders, secretaries, authorised signatories and identification documents;